 In 1973 the, 71st edition of the race, it was down to Roger de Vlaeminck and Eddy Merckx, with 44 km to go the injured de Vlaeminck could no longer hold on to Merckx’s wheel.
 Merckx rode 44 km solo to victory in the Roubaix velodrome.

 Merckx was in extraordinary form in 1973, during a span of nineteen days, Merckx won Gent-Wevelgem, Amstel Gold, Liège–Bastogne–Liège, and Paris–Roubaix.
-His form continued and he went on to become the first rider to win the Giro and Vuelta in the same year, with only 4 days between the two races.
+His excellent form continued, and he went on to become the first rider to win the Giro and Vuelta in the same year, with only four days between the two races.

 This limited edition series is set at 525 numbered lithographs to correspond and celebrate Eddy Merckx’s unprecedented 525 career victories.